maryammouzarani2024/PwnzzAI/README.md

 ## Features

-- **Pizza Catalog**: Browse and view detailed information about available pizzas
-- **Customer Reviews**: Read and submit pizza reviews with sentiment analysis
-- **Order Management**: Place and track pizza orders
-- **LLM Assistant**: Interactive AI-powered pizza recommendation system
+- **Pizza Service**: You can browse delicious pizzas, read the customer reviews, add comments and order pizza virtually!
 - **Vulnerability Demonstrations**: Live examples of OWASP LLM Top 10 vulnerabilities
-- **Educational Interface**: Step-by-step walkthroughs of attack techniques and mitigations
+- **Educational Interface**:  Learn about attack techniques and mitigation strategies through clear explanations.
-- **Dual Model Support**: Examples using both OpenAI and Free Ollama models
+- **Dual Model Support**: All examples are implemented using both OpenAI and Free Ollama models to be accessible and useful for everyone.

 ## OWASP LLM Top 10 Vulnerabilities

 This application demonstrates the complete OWASP Top 10 for Large Language Model Applications.
 Each vulnerability includes:

 1. **Live demonstrations** showing how the vulnerability works
-2. **Exploitation examples** with step-by-step attack techniques
+2. **Exploitation examples** An interactive attack demonstration
-3. **Secure implementations** demonstrating proper mitigation strategies
+3. **Secure implementations** Explaining mitigation strategies

 ### Implemented Vulnerabilities: